-- 96.97.
+- relevant industry benchmarks, for example relating to available training budget and training days provided, including benchmarking results provided by the EBA. - 97.
 The policies and procedures for induction and training may be part of an overall suitability policy, and should at least set out: - a. the induction and training objectives for the management body, separately for the management function and the supervisory function where applicable.
-This should also include where appropriate, the induction and training objectives for specific positions according to their specific responsibilities and involvement in committees. - b. the responsibilities for the development of a detailed training programme; - c. the financial resources and human resources made available by the institution for induction and training, taking into account the number of induction and training sessions, their cost and any related administrative tasks, in order to ensure that induction and training can be provided in line with the policy; - d. a clear process under which any member of the management body can request induction or training. - 97.98.
-In the development of the policy, the management body or the nomination committee, when established, should consider input from the human resources function and the function responsible for the budgeting and organisation of training, as well as relevant internal control functions, where appropriate. - 98.99.
+This should also include where appropriate the induction and training objectives for specific positions according to their specific responsibilities and involvement in committees; - b. the responsibilities for the development of a detailed training programme; - c. the financial resources and human resources made available by the institution for induction and training, taking into account the number of induction and training sessions, their cost and any related administrative tasks, in order to ensure that induction and training can be provided in line with the policy; - d. a clear process under which any member of the management body can request induction or training. - 98.
+In the development of the policy, the management body or the nomination committee, when established, should consider input from the human resources function and the function responsible for the budgeting and organisation of training, as well as relevant internal control functions, where appropriate. - 99.
 Institutions should have in place a process to identify the areas in which training is required, both for the management body collectively and for individual members of the management body.
-Relevant business areas and internal functions, including internal control functions, should be involved as appropriate in the development of the content of induction and training programmes. - 99.100.
-The policies and procedures as well as training plans should be kept up to date, taking into account governance changes, strategic changes, new products and other relevant changes, as well as changes in applicable legislation and market developments. - Institutions should have an evaluation process in place to review the execution and the quality of induction and training provided and to ensure compliance with the induction and training policies and procedures.
+Relevant business areas and internal functions, including internal control functions, should be involved as appropriate in the development of the content of induction and training programmes. - 100.
+The policies and procedures as well as training plans should be kept up to date, taking into account governance changes, strategic changes, new products and other relevant changes, as well as changes in applicable legislation and market developments. - 101.
+Institutions should have an evaluation process in place to review the execution and the quality of induction and training provided and to ensure compliance with the induction and training policies and procedures.